platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference.md

 ## Relationships

 To access another container within your project, you need to define a relationship to it.
 You can give each relationship any name you want.
-This name is used in the `PLATFORM_RELATIONSHIPS` environment variable, which gives you credentials for accessing the service.

 The relationship is specified in the form `service_name:endpoint_name`.
 The `service_name` is the name of the service given in the [services configuration](../add-services/_index.md)